mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Martyn will move the 3.6 release notes over to sphinx to see how they would work in the main repository.
 * New pull request template was approved.
 Martyn will merge it in.
 * Ross will write an issue for Roman to figure out the gsl 2 build errors.
+* TSC should go over the time estimate spreadsheet by COB on Feb 24.